 The first aircraft I flew with the Rotax 912 installation was the Zenair CH-701 STOL.
 When equipped with the larger four-cycle horizontally opposed engines, the airplane would leap into the air and climb at nearly a 45-degree angle.
 I had the feeling that the airplane could haul just about anything you could get inside.

 The next airplane I flew was another Canadian design, the Murphy Rebel.
 This airplane needed the bigger engine strictly because of its size.
 The Rebel is a large airplane with a lot of drag.

 It is really three-place, and if weight is added the additional horsepower are certainly required.
 I also flew the Murphy Renegade Biplane with the 912 and this engine was perfect for the aircraft.

 Biplanes have a lot of drag.
 So a two-place biplane needs more than the 64 hp available from a two-cycle engine.
-The 912 horizontally opposed engines are a good match.
+The four stroke 912 horizontally opposed engines are a good match.
 Since that time, I’ve flown a 912-powered Kitfox, the Capella, and several other airplanes.
 In every case, the increased horsepower allowed the airplane to carry extra weight which was usually translated into creature comforts.